Obstetric care is care that obstetricians generally provide. You and your baby may receive this care before, during and

 - Non-invasive prenatal test (NIPT) if there is a medical indication.
 It also concerns a medical indication if a combination test reveals a significant risk of the baby having Down syndrome, Edwards syndrome or Patau syndrome;

 - Invasive diagnostics (chorionic villus testing or amniocentesis), if there are medical grounds to do so.
 It also concerns a medical indication if a combination test or NIPT reveals a significant risk of the baby having Down syndrome, Edwards syndrome or Patau syndrome.

-For obstetric care in a hospital, you will require a referral from a general practitioner, a medical specialist or an obstetrician.
+For obstetric care in a hospital, you need a referral from a general practitioner, medical specialist, nursing specialist, obstetrician or physician assistant.

 Under HollandZorg public healthcare insurance, you qualify for the reimbursement of the costs of obstetric care.
 Under our supplementary insurances Plus and Top you are entitled to reimbursement of a part of the statutory personal contribution in case of a childbirth without medical indication in a hospital or in a contracted birth centre.